lionelmace/roks-virt/README.md

       vmi/fedora-stateless-ssh
     ```

-## Deploy NGINX on the VM and expose it as a Service/Route
+## Deploy NGINX on the VM and expose it as a Route

 1. Install nginx in Fedora.
 Inside the VM, become root